-Develop your community based organisation’s ability to tackle welfare reform and poverty with a grant of £1,000–£5,000.
-Applying to this funding scheme is simple, with an easy application process, a quick decision and the money up front.
+Develop your community organisation’s capacity to tackle welfare reform and inequality with a grant of up to £5,000.
+The application process is simple, with a quick decision and, for successful projects, the money paid up front.

 The funding scheme

 Following a successful pilot in 2015, we are pleased to announce the second round of this Scottish Government-supported funding scheme.
 A further £330,000 is available to distribute to innovative and creative projects which help mitigate the effects of welfare reform, combat inequality, promote social inclusion and have a preventative impact on communities.

 The fund will increase the capactiy and resilience of communities and third sector organisations to provide people with the support and skills they need.
 Awards range from £1,000 to £5,000, with project activity expected to start and finish between January and August 2017.

 Applications are invited from third sector organisations with an annual income of £200,000 or less.

 If you would like to find out about the projects funded last year, visit the SCVO evidence library.